karthik-d/room-slot-booking/README.md

 ## API Endpoints - Details

-**NOTE THAT TOKEN AUTHENTICATION IS REMOVED FOR USER MANAGEMENT TO ENABLE EASY SIMULATION OF GET, POST and DELETE methods and the Authentication can be added before deployment with just a single line of code***
+**NOTE that Token Authenticatio is removed for user management to enable EASY SIMULATION Of GET, POST and DELETE methods and the Authentication can be added before deployment with just a single line of code***

 - The authentication is enabled for all API endpoints except Token Generation, User, Customer, Manager and Admin Management